 Hong Kong may be rightly proud of its accomplishments as an economic powerhouse and its history and culture may have many intriguing dodges and folds, but worldwide, Hong Kong is perhaps best known as the home of the kick-em-up kung fu movie.

-Hong Kong’s film industry started to produce martial arts movies as early as the 1938s, when the Cantonese language film The Adorned Pavillion included the martial art of wuxia,
+Hong Kong’s film industry started to produce martial arts movies as early as the 1938s, when the Cantonese language film The Adorned Pavillion included the narrative fiction genre called wuxia,

-which emphasizes chivalrous and philosophical engagement.
+which emphasizes chivalrous and philosophical engagement in the martial arts.
 By the 1970s a Mandarin-based, grittier and more visually dramatic form of “kung fu” replaced it, and with it came astounding global popularity.
 In 1973 young martial arts movie star Bruce Lee electrified audiences with Enter the Dragon, which was the first ever English language, US-Hong Kong production.
 (Lee died soon thereafter, unexpectedly and mysteriously.)

 In class we’re going to fight off a hundred attackers with acrobatic kung fu and a smile.